Waif: Music

 Frank Turner's 2019 folk song "Jinny Bingham's Ghost" contains the lyrics "Be sure to raise a toast.
 To the patron saint of the waifs and strays.
 To Jinny Bingham's ghost".

 Botany

-In botany, a "waif" is an unusual species found in the wild that is alien and either a) is unsuccessful at reproduction without human intervention, or b) only persists a few generations and disappears.
-Such a plant never gets naturalized in the wild.
-"Waif flora" also refers to plant species which occur on oceanic islands due to chance long-distance dispersion of seeds.
+In botany, a waif is a non-native species (or other non-native taxon) that occurs outside of cultivation (gardening, agriculture, and so forth) and either a) is unsuccessful at reproduction without human intervention, or b) only persists for a few generations and then disappears.
+A waif never becomes naturalized in the wild.
+A taxon that successfully reproduces in the wild (either asexually or sexually) is not a waif.
+Persistent observations spanning more than a single season are usually necessary to determine if a taxon is a waif.
+Even so, botanists do collect specimens of waif taxa and consequently waifs are sometimes included in taxon lists or distribution maps.
+Occasionally botanists conduct research on the potential viability of waif species.
+The phrase "waif flora" refers to plant species that occur on oceanic islands due to chance long-distance dispersion of seeds.

 Fashion

 In fashion and related popular culture, the term "waif" is commonly used to describe a very thin person, usually a woman.

 "The waif look" was used in the 1960s to describe thin, large-eyed models such as Twiggy, and Edie Sedgwick.
 The "gamine" look of the 1950s, associated with actresses such as Audrey Hepburn, Leslie Caron and Jean Seberg, was, to some extent, a precursor.

 The term "waif" was seemingly ubiquitous in the 1990s, with heroin chic fashion and models such as Kate Moss and Jaime King on the runways and in advertisements.
 Actresses such as Ally McBeal star Calista Flockhart, Winona Ryder, recently the British actress Keira Knightley and singer Celine Dion have all been pinned with the term.

 Although the heroin chic look has gone out of fashion, it still holds some popularity in Hollywood.
 For example, Wonderbra model Eva Herzigová was criticized over her waif-like figure.
 Daily Mirror columnist Sue Carroll wrote: